 Belinda Bilney organised a Sculling School again over winter.
-Kath Mills and Sharon Waters undertook coaching and rowing in the women’s squad and we congratulate them and the squad on their success.
-Boat insurance was taken out this season as we have many more boats out on the water and travelling on trailers to regattas.
-Rowing Australia have an extremely affordable scheme and we are able to insure boats, oars, motor boat and boat trailer about $90,000 worth of equipment for a very reasonable $1400 premium.
+Kath Mills and Sharon Waters undertook coaching and rowing in the women’s squad and were congratulated in the Annual report on their success.
+Boat insurance was taken out this season as we had many more boats out on the water and travelling on trailers to regattas.
+Rowing Australia had an extremely affordable scheme and we are able to insure boats, oars, motor boat and boat trailer about $90,000 worth of equipment for a very reasonable $1400 premium.

 This year’s Annual report began with an outline of our recent past achievements, which was a plea for people not to forget the past and to respect the achievements of previous members when they joined the club or the committee.
 Unfortunately newer members seemed not to be interested in the past.
 As numbers grew, diversity became division and division created discord.
 At a committee level, after successfully holding the club together through the drought and beginning the rebuild, we had new members nominated for the committee.
 We were initially glad that there was at last someone to share the load.
 Unfortunately some of these new members had no appreciation or respect for the older committee members.
 Nearly every decision made by the committee became a sticking point and a pushing of their point of view.
 Committee meetings had always been efficient, effective and business like with everyone focused on the business at hand.
 Most committee members were practical, hardworking, skilled people who didn’t waste time.
 If a job needed to be done, they got on and did it.
 Unfortunately the new committee members were the antithesis of this.
 This is the summary of our achievements from the that report.